 The basic ticket includes entry to the Vatican Museums and the Sistine Chapel.
 Entry to St. Peter’s Basilica is NOT included in a basic ticket.
 But it’s usually included on guided tours, which I discuss below.

 The Vatican Gardens are not included in a basic ticket either.
 You have to book the gardens separately.
-Click here to book that ticket on the Vatican website.
+Click here to book that ticket that includes the gardens.

 Note that there is NO ticket just for the Sistine Chapel.